+To the extent practicable, based on LCCA and DoD policy4, meet the following:
-Meet the requirements of ASHRAE 90.1-2013.

-Design the building to achieve at least 30% energy consumption reduction from ASHRAE 90.1 baseline.

-If a 30% reduction is not life-cycle cost-effective (LCCE8), modify the design of the proposed building to achieve an energy consumption level at the highest level of energy efficiency that is LCCE.

-Determine energy consumption levels for both the ASHRAE Baseline Building and proposed building by using the Performance Rating Method found in appendix G of ASHRAE 90.1, except the formula for calculating the Performance Rating.
+- Meet the requirements of ASHRAE 90.1.
+Use ASHRAE 90.1-2013 for all projects with design starts before 7 April 2023.
+Use ASHRAE 90.1-2019 thereafter. - Design the building to achieve at least 30% energy consumption reduction from ASHRAE 90.1 baseline. - If a 30% reduction is not life-cycle cost-effective (LCCE), modify the design of the proposed building to achieve an energy consumption level at the highest level of energy efficiency that is LCCE. - When using ASHRAE 90.1-2013, determine energy consumption levels for both the ASHRAE Baseline Building and proposed building alternatives by using the Performance Rating Method found in Appendix G of ASHRAE 90.1, except for the formula for calculating the Performance Rating.
 Replace the formula in G1.2 with the following:

-Percentage improvement = 100 x ((Baseline building consumption - Receptacle and process loads) - (Proposed building consumption - Receptacle and process loads)) / (Baseline building consumption - Receptacle and process loads)9
+Percentage improvement = 100 × ((Baseline building consumption - Receptacle and process loads) - (Proposed building consumption - Receptacle and process loads)) / (Baseline building consumption - Receptacle and process loads)